Winston Peters

+In the 2011 general election, New Zealand First experienced a resurgence in support, winning 6.8% of the party vote to secure eight seats in Parliament.
+Peters returned to Parliament and spent two terms in opposition before forming a coalition government with the Labour Party in 2017.
+The new prime minister Jacinda Ardern appointed Peters as deputy prime minister and minister of Foreign Affairs.
+Peters was acting prime minister from 21 June 2018 to 2 August 2018 while Ardern was on maternity leave.
+He failed to be elected for a third time in the 2020 election, but staged another comeback in 2023 and helped form the Sixth National Government.
+After entering into a coalition agreement with National leader Christopher Luxon, Peters served as Luxon's deputy prime minister from 27 November 2023 to 31 May 2025, when he was succeeded by David Seymour as part of a rotation agreement.

 Early life and education

 Peters's birth certificate records his birth in Whangārei and his registration as Wynston Raymond Peters.
-His father is of Māori descent and his mother has Scottish ancestry.
-His iwi affiliation is Ngāti Wai and his clan is MacInnes.
+His father was Māori, primarily of the Ngāti Wai iwi, but also of Ngāti Hine and Ngāpuhi.
+His mother was of Clan MacInnes Scottish ancestry.
 Two of his brothers, Ian and Jim, have also served as MPs, and another brother, Ron, has also stood as a New Zealand First candidate.
-According to the journalist Ian Wishart, Peters had little exposure to the Māori language and culture during his childhood years due to vigorous assimilation policies that encouraged integration into Pākehā (New Zealand European) society.
+According to the journalist Ian Wishart, Peters is not fluent in the Māori language because as a child English was the language in his home and children were not allowed to speak Māori at his primary school.

 He grew up on a farm in Whananaki, and after attending Whangarei Boys' High School and Dargaville High School, Peters studied at the Auckland Teachers' Training College.
-In 1966 he taught at Te Atatū Intermediate School in Auckland but the next year went to Australia where he became a blast-furnace worker with BHP in Newcastle and later a tunneler in the Snowy Mountains.
+In 1966 he taught at Te Atatū Intermediate School in Auckland but the next year went to Australia where he became a blast-furnace worker with BHP in Newcastle, New South Wales and later a tunneler in the Snowy Mountains.

 In 1970 Peters returned to New Zealand and studied history, politics and law at the University of Auckland.
-During his university years, Peters joined the New Zealand Young Nationals, the youth wing of the center-right New Zealand National Party, and became acquainted with Bruce Cliffe and Paul East, who later served as Cabinet ministers in the Fourth National Government.
+During his university years, Peters joined the New Zealand Young Nationals, the youth wing of the centre-right New Zealand National Party, and became acquainted with Bruce Cliffe and Paul East, who later served as Cabinet ministers in the Fourth National Government.
 Like his brothers Ron, Wayne, and Allan, Peters played rugby.
 He was a member of the University Rugby Club in Auckland and captain of the Auckland Māori Rugby team.
 In 1973, Peters graduated with a BA and LLB.
-He married his partner Louise, and later worked as a lawyer at Russell McVeagh between 1974 and 1978.
+He married his girlfriend Louise, and later worked as a lawyer at Russell McVeagh between 1974 and 1978.